 FUNDING AREAS: Early childhood education, employment, and natural resources conservation

-IP TAKE: The Grand Victoria Foundation uses its casino funder to redistribute money from gamblers to non-profit organizations serving Chicago, the suburbs, and the rest of Illinois.
-You'll enjoy a straightforward, yet competitive, application process if you have an environment or education program to pitch.
+IP TAKE: Nonprofits will enjoy a straightforward, yet competitive, application process if they have an environment or education program to pitch.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)